Compilers-Monsoon2018-IIITH/decaff-compiler-noveens/README.md

 # Noveen's compiler for decaf

 ## Description
 The project combines the `flex` scanner generator and `bison` parser using scaffolding C++ code in `class.cpp`.
-During parsing, the Abstract Syntax Tree is constructed.
+During parsing, the Abstract Syntax Tree (AST) is constructed.
 The use of C++ allows for design patters such as the visitor pattern to pass over the AST for debugging and code generations purposes.

 ## File Structure